Ever wondered why fish is said to be good for your eyes? Why unsaturated fats are better for you than saturated fats? Or what an “antioxidant” is?

 You might’ve heard that unsaturated fats are better for you than saturated and trans fats.
 The reason is linked to low-density lipoproteins (LDLs) and high-density lipoproteins (HDLs), which are particles of fat and protein that carry cholesterol within the body.

-Since saturated and trans fats can both increase LDL levels, it’s best to steer clear of trans fats—the most harmful type of fat—and keep your saturated-fats intake under 10% of your total calories.
+Since trans and saturated fats can both increase LDL levels, it’s best to steer clear of trans fats—the most harmful type of fat—and keep your intake of saturated fats low.
 Instead, eat more fibre to keep your HDL levels high, and make sure you’re getting unsaturated fats in your diet, as these can help decrease LDL levels.

 Vitamins and minerals